LostRuins/ConcedoBot/README.md

 To Use:
 - Clone repo
 - pip install -r requirements.txt
-- create .env file based on template.env, fill in your credentials and endpoint
+- create a new `.env` file based on `template.env`, fill in your credentials and endpoint.
+That file MUST be named `.env`
 - python3 concedobot.py

 Then invite the bot into your discord server, and enable it on all desired channels with `/botwhitelist @YourBotName` in each channel.